akumm2k/Ideas/thoughts.md

   improve--it just brands them.
   Worse, it may push them into internalizing that label, eventually becoming what they’ve been accused of.

+---

+## Dealing with LLM as a tool in academia

+- Promote usage of ChatGPT in homework.
+However, lower the weight given to homework.
+Run chatgpt on the homework and ask it the following question for each submission: "Based on this specific submission what questions should I ask the student to verify that they are the ones who wrote the code?".
+And then, ask the students during the homework review those questions.
+Every one who made a submission has to defend it somehow.
+If they don't they lose the homework points.
+    Expound this idea to your supervisor. :)

+---